DylanMorris483/win_batch_EasyMaldi/README.md

 The EasyMaldiExtract module comprises of the script get_maldispectra.bat and uses a user-provided query text file that lists years of spectra measurements along LII’s and extracts associated spectral data from the archive.
 EasyMaldiExtract will consider data of all MTCC’s integrated within the archive.

 #### Create Query text file:
 The query text file defines which analyte associated spectra are to be retrieved from the archive.
 Each line lists one analyte and consists of the measurement year followed by its LII using a whitespace as delimeter.
-An example file is stored at XYZ.
+An example file is stored at [EasyMaldiExtraction](https://github.com/DylanMorris483/win_batch_EasyMaldi/blob/main/EasyMaldiExtraction/example_query).

 #### Extract Spectra
 Get_maldispectra.bat extracts spectral data using the query text file.
 Three script lines of the definition section must be modified before execution, including the path to the query file, the path to the archive, and the path to the designated output directory.
 If no file and paths are given, it uses the default input in the config.txt file.
 The execution of this script extracts spectra from the archive and the resulting directory structure is depicted bellow.